-- Step 1: Set the planned markdown rate or markdown dollars.
+Step 1: Set the planned markdown rate or markdown dollars.
 Determine the pricing components such as cost and expenses.
 Set the profit so that when the product is marked down, the profit amount is achieved.
-Alternatively, a planned markup on cost, markup on selling price, or even markup dollars may be set for the sale price. - Step 2: Calculate the sale price of the product.
-If cost, expenses, and profit are known, apply the adapted version of Formula - 6.5.
-Alternatively, adapt and apply any of the other markup formulas (Formulas 6.6 through 6.9) with the understanding that the result is the sale price of the product and not the regular selling price.
+Alternatively, a planned markup on cost, markup on selling price, or even markup dollars may be set for the sale price.

+Step 2: Calculate the sale price of the product.
+If cost, expenses, and profit are known, apply the adapted version of Formula through 6.9) with the understanding that the result is the sale price of the product and not the regular selling price.